DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 console.log(data(6));
 ```

-**⚠️ Note :** In functional programming lesser the number of paramater more your function is good
+**⚠️ Note :** In functional programming lesser the number of parameter more your function is good

 ---